STAMP-project/camp/modules/camp-exe-docker-comp/README.md

 ```
 $ campexe docker-compose examples/simple/config.ini
 ```
-In this example, CAMP-exe runs a simple web application, makes a request to the application and kills the application.
+In this example, CAMP-exe deploys a simple web application, makes a request to the application and kills the application.
 The output should look as follows:
 ```
 Executing: ./setup_composetest.sh param1 at examples/simple/scripts
 setup! param1